 At a time when the financial and operational resources for development aid and humanitarian action are under strain, the need to understand and invest in the most cost-effective ways to build peace is more crucial than ever.

-The Institute for Economics and Peace (IEP) has constructed a global model of peacebuilding cost-effectiveness that shows increased funding for peacebuilding would be hugely beneficial; not only to peacebuilding outcomes but in terms of the potential economic returns to the global economy.
-Using 20 years of peacebuilding expenditure in Rwanda as a guide for establishing a unit cost, IEP estimates the cost-effectiveness ratio of peacebuilding at 1:16.
+The Institute for Economics and Peace (IEP) has constructed a global model of peacebuilding cost-effectiveness that shows increased funding would be hugely beneficial; not only to peacebuilding outcomes but in terms of the potential economic returns to the global economy.
+Using 20 years of expenditures in Rwanda as a guide for establishing a unit cost, IEP estimates the cost-effectiveness ratio of peacebuilding at 1:16.

 The total peace dividend the international community would reap if it increased peacebuilding commitments over the next ten years (from 2016) is US$2.94 trillion.